abhayagiri/beginning-our-day/manuscripts/markdown/vol2.md

 that something is awful or not up to our standard.
 But from a different perspective, we have the life faculty and the opportunity to come in contact with wholesome experiences.
-We can make a choice with what is good and what is bad, what is conducive to happiness and wellbeing, and what is conducive to making the choices that lead to those wholesome qualities.
+We can make a choice with what is good and what is bad, what is conducive to happiness and well-being, and what is conducive to making the choices that lead to those wholesome qualities.
 That's something to be incredibly grateful for.
 And we can generate that gratitude by paying attention to the inclination of our